-Volunteers are at the heart of Waypoint and many of our events and services depend on their support.
-If you're interested in dedicating some of your time to one of the opportunities below, fill out our volunteer application indicating your area of interest and schedule and a member of our team will reach out to you!
+Volunteers are at the heart of Waypoint, and many of our events and services depend on their support.
+If you're interested in dedicating your time to helping those in need, fill out our volunteer application and return it to Waypoint via mail, email, fax, or by dropping it off at our main office location (318 5th St. SE, Cedar Rapids, IA 52401).

-Tenant Academy Facilitator: Waypoint's Homeless and Housing Services is looking for a volunteer familiar with tenant and landlord rights and responsibilities to facilitate our 9 hour Tenant Education course once a month.
-The nine hour course is stretched out over 3 days (3 hours/day) and is held either at the main Waypoint building or the Cedar Rapids LAD Library on the SW side of Cedar Rapids.
+Tenant Academy Facilitator: Waypoint's Homeless & Housing Services is looking for a volunteer familiar with tenant and landlord rights and responsibilities to facilitate a nine hour Tenant Education course once a month.
+The nine hour course is stretched over three days (3 hours/day) and is held either at the main Waypoint building or the Cedar Rapids Ladd Library on the Southwest side of Cedar Rapids.
 Days and hours may vary from month to month.
 Volunteer responsibilities include:

-Deep Cleaning of Madge Phillips Center Shelter: Invite your friends or colleagues and sign up to deep clean the Madge Phillips Center Shelter.
-It’s a great team building exercise!
+Deep Cleaning of Madge Phillips Center Shelter: Invite your friends, family, or colleagues and sign up to deep clean the Madge Phillips Center Shelter!
 We will provide everything you need to make our shelter sparkle and shine.
-Opportunities can be arranged to fit your schedule, and volunteers must be at least 16 years-old.
+Opportunities are available Monday-Friday, 9:00 a.m.-4:00 p.m.
+Volunteers must be at least 16 years-old.

 KidsPoint Volunteer Classroom Aid: Volunteer classroom aids are caring, enthusiastic individuals who assist with various activities in the classrooms.
-You will be helping with educational activities, arts-n-crafts, physical fitness, etc. Opportunities are available at all three KidsPoint Learning Center & Preschool locations.
+You will be helping with educational activities, arts-n-crafts, physical fitness, or whatever activities are happening in the classroom.
+Opportunities are available at all three KidsPoint Learning Center & Preschool locations.
 Volunteers must be able to commit to a consistent weekly schedule, but the number of hours required are flexible.
-Volunteers must be at least 18-years-old and pass a background check.
+Volunteers must be at least 18-years-old and pass a criminal background check.
 Previous child care experience is preferred, but not required.

 Domestic Violence Victim Advocacy & Support: Waypoint, the Comprehensive Domestic Violence Victim Service provider serving Benton, Black Hawk, Buchanan, Delaware, Dubuque, Jones and Linn Counties, is looking for volunteers to assist individuals experiencing controlling, abusive partners.
 Ideal candidates are non-judgmental, compassionate, encouraging, and empowering.
-After passing an initial interview, a free 36 hour training session must be completed.
-Volunteers must be at least 18-years-old.
+After passing an initial interview, a free 32 hour training session must be completed, with 20 hours completed online and 12 hours completed in-person with an advocate.
+Volunteers must be at least 18-years-old and be able to commit to at least 1 volunteer shift per month.

 Volunteers may support victims: